A company’s income statement includes various types of revenue, each reflecting different sources and timing of income.

 What is Accrued Revenue?

-Accrued revenue is a type of income that has been earned but not yet received.
+Accrued revenue is defined as income that has been earned but not yet received.
 It is reported as a current asset on the balance sheet under the assumption that the company will receive it in the near future, often within one year.

 This approach to reporting revenues follows Generally Accepted Accounting Principles (GAAP) and gives investors a better understanding of the company’s financial health.